 Privacy tools for whistleblowers

 SecureDrop (originally called DeadDrop) is software that makes it easier to safely leak information to the press over the Tor network.
 It was originally developed by Aaron Swartz and is currently being maintained by the Freedom of the Press Foundation.
-It has been adopted by ProPublica, The Intercept, and The Guardian, among others.
+It has been adopted by ProPublica, The Intercept, The Guardian, even ExpressVPN.

 SecureDrop runs on a server belonging to a journalist or news organization that is only reachable via Tor.
 The whistleblower can upload any kind of document to this server, for which they receive a code.
 This unique code can later be used to submit more information or communicate securely and anonymously with the journalists.